Stress is a major aspect of the health problems plaguing people today. Did you know that over 90% of all illness is

 Smile and laugh

 Laughter releases hormones (endorphins) that improve mood and decrease levels of the stress-causing hormones, like cortisol and adrenaline.
 Not taking life too seriously can help everyone live an easier, happier and better life.

 It’s a good skill to practice as you start or end your day.
 This activity can be performed whether you are at work, at home or traveling.

 Try this „abdominal breathing” technique to regain control of your mind.
 Find a peaceful place to sit and place one hand on your chest and the other on your abdomen.
 Take a breath in through the nose, trying to make sure that your diaphragm inflates rather than your upper chest.
-Relaxed breathing comes from the abdomen instead than the chest, and that’s what you’re trying to achieve here.
+Relaxed breathing comes from the abdomen instead of the chest, and that’s what you’re trying to achieve here.
 Take 6 to 10 deep, slow breaths, until you feel calmer.

 Make a list and continue to add to it every few days.
 You will realize how much you have to be thankful for, no matter how big or how small.
 It is great to have a visual reminder of your blessings.

 Choose not to stress

 It might seem like there are outside forces causing you to stress, but, it’s in reality, originating from the thoughts you’re thinking in your mind about the situation that you’re in.
 If you had the choice not to stress, you’d probably choose not to.
-Realizing that the choice is yours is something that most of us forget about in the moment when we’ve already portrayed ourselves into a self-imposed corner and think that there are no other options but to stress out about it until conditions change.
+Realizing that the choice is yours is something that most of us forget about at the moment when we’ve already portrayed ourselves into a self-imposed corner and think that there are no other options but to stress out about it until conditions change.